A Guide for Families

 Process Works

-The Process Exists
+The Reality of the Process

 The reality?
 Most complaints are ignored, delayed, or deliberately derailed.
 Forms go missing.
 Deadlines get manipulated.
 Staff retaliate.
 Nothing happens.